prathimacode-hub/IoT-Spot/Arduino/Home Security System/README.md

 * 1 Green LED
 * 4 Resisitors

+## Short Description

+In this project, we are using PIR Motion Sensor Module as an infraredsensor that generates electric charge when exposed in heat and sends a signal to Arduino.
+Accordingly the Arduino displays the status on LCD screen and start buzzing the buzzer and glows the LEDs.

 ## Workflow of the Project

-- First we setup a default password
-- The servo acts like the lock
+- The servo motor acts like the lock
 - When ths system is not locked the green LED is turned on and a LOCK INACTIVE message is displayed on the LCD Screen
 - When the system is locked by giving the default password through the keypad:
   - Servo rotates